 Episodes

 Detective Senior Constable Reginald Ernest Henderson was an extraordinary police officer.
 In a career spanning 38 years, Reg apprehended more than 3,000 offenders, identifying many only by photographs he kept in a little notebook.
-He was known as "the Falcon of The Force", "Eagle Eye Henderson" and "the Detective with the photographic memory".
+He was also known as "the Falcon of The Force" and "Eagle Eye Henderson".

 Reg was more of a diplomat than a detective; well-groomed, quiet, didn't drink or smoke and acted as close personal security for Her Majesty Queen Elizabeth 11, the Queen Mother, Prince Phillip, Princess Alexandra and the USA President Lyndon B. Johnson.